-*Please note: The above list is not exhaustive, so please do always enquire about a condition if you are unsure whether it would be seen at the Scottish Private Vulval Clinic.
+*Please note: The above list is not exhaustive, so please do always enquire about a condition if you are unsure whether it would be seen.

 There are a number of investigations we may need to carry out as part of your treatment plan that include a smear test, vulval skin biopsy and skin patch test.
 We will talk you through any investigation required as part of your consultation.